coala/aspect-docs/Root/Smell/ClassSmell/README.rst

 This aspect detects `code smells` or `bad smells` related to classes' definitions in your codebase.

-Class-level code smells are simply code smells indicating poorly defined classes (including too large classes or God object, data clump feature envy etc...) in your source code.
+Class-level code smells indicate poorly defined classes (including too large classes or God object, data clump feature envy etc...) in your source code.

 Subaspects
 ==========